 How to Handle Overheating Engines on Long Island

 It’s not an unusual sight to see at this time of the year.
 You’re driving down the highway and you’ll spot a car pulled off to the side of the road.
 Usually, you’ll find a frustrated motorist and there will be steam coming out of the disabled vehicle’s engine.
 When you see this, you might breathe a sigh of relief and be thankful that this didn’t happen to you.
 But one day it might.
 Summer heat can lead to overheated engines and dangerous situations.
-At Long Island Elite Tow, we want to make sure you stay safe when a situation like this suddenly pops up and know when to call for a tow truck.
+At Elite Towing & Transport Inc., we want to make sure you stay safe when a situation like this suddenly pops up and know when to call for a tow truck.
 As always, if you find yourself in this situation, we’ll be there with one of the largest fleets on Long Island.

 Why Engines Overheat

 Hot weather is actually the most common cause of an overheated engine, according to the book, “Auto Repair for Dummies.”
 While it’s less common for modern vehicles to overheat, it is still possible.
 If your engine starts to get hot, it could be a sign that the water and coolant levels in your radiator might be too low.
 It could also mean that there’s a leak in your cooling system.